mondejar/ecg-classification/README.md

 # ECG Classification

-NOTE: if this code is usefull for you, cite our work as:
+A paper of this work is currently under review to be published.

 ## Description